 Mould Symptoms and Health Effects

 The most common black mould symptoms and health effects are associated with a respiratory response.
-Chronic coughing and sneezing, irritation to the eyes, mucus membranes of the nose and throat, rashes, chronic fatigue and persistent headaches can all be symptomatic of black mould exposure or black mould poisoning.
+Chronic coughing and sneezing, irritation to the eyes, mucous membranes of the nose and throat, rashes, chronic fatigue, and persistent headaches can all be symptomatic of black mould exposure or black mould poisoning.

 • Water damage restoration